Zero crossing detection

 Conclusion

-As we can see from the simulation results, the sinusoid is first fed to the output from the Abs port, and after half of the simulation time the Saturate output is used.
+As we can see from the simulation results, the sine wave is first fed to the output from the Abs port, and after half the simulation time, the Saturate output is used.